SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 > COVID-19,andgreater than that observed with BNT162b2 and mRNA-1273 COVID-19 vaccines.

-## Some confirmation and some pushback
+## Some cautions and some pushback

 Now, the thing that's getting some side-eye here is that rows 3 &amp; 4 of the table above show the _CVT clotting risk of the mRNA vaccines and the AZ/OX vaccines to be comparable!_